cfe-lab/CFEIntact/docs/io.md

 # Inputs and Outputs

+CFEIntact generates several output files based on the analysis, including intact sequences, nonintact sequences, subtypes, ORFs information, holistic info, and error details.
+The format of these files can be JSON or CSV, as specified by the user.
+These files provide a comprehensive report on the analysis, including detected defects, ORF analysis, subtype information, and more.

 The only input is a path to a `.fasta` file that you want to analyze.
 This file should include the genomic sequences of interest.